 To maximise in-ground and stockpiled waste soils re-use and cost savings, a Materials Management Plan (MMP) is a popular and effective solution.
 An MMP is best prepared with ground conditions knowledge from a typical geo-environmental investigation, and with the benefit of high resolution digital survey data and 3D ground modelling – now offered by our Geomatics Department - to accurately model the most cost effective outcome for the site and development profile.

-Many of our clients tell us that the biggest risk and cost for brownfield redevelopment is focused on the unknowns below ground level: the made ground and soils which may be contaminated or not fit for re-use.
-Equally this area also offers the greatest potential for profit because this risk can be significantly reduced and financial benefits realised if addressed early through site specific risk assessment and a Materials Management Plan (MMP).
+Often, the biggest risk cost for brownfield redevelopment is the unknowns below ground level – e.g. the made ground and soils which may be contaminated or not fit for re-use.
+Equally this area also offers the greatest potential for profit because the risk can be significantly reduced - and financial benefits realised - if addressed early through site specific risk assessment, accurate site modelling and a MMP.